Common Causes of Poor Plasma Cuts and How to Fix Them

 optimize equipment positioning carefully

-Monitor voltage fluctuations closely, as nearby machinery can cause drops that destabilize the arc and compromise cut quality.
+Watch voltage fluctuations closely.
+Nearby machines can cause drops that make the arc unstable and lower cut quality.

 Equipment Location and Setup